ethereum/ethereum-org/views/content/dao.md

             members.length--;
         }

+        /**
+         * Edit existing members
+         *
+         * @param newMembers array of addresses to update
-        function changeMembers(address[] newMembers, bool canVote) {
+         * @param canVote new voting value that all the values should be set to */ function changeMembers(address[] newMembers, bool canVote) {
             for (uint i = 0; i < newMembers.length; i++) {
                 if (canVote)